 Let it glow, let it glow, let it glow!

 Instead of the usual array of snowmen, snowflakes and other seasonally-themed displays.
 The Palos Verdes botanic garden is shining the light back on nature.
-This 87-acre coastal haven will be transformed into an “oceanic experience” allowing guests to experience nature in a whole new way—a multicolored, multisensory way.
-Bring a jacket and surf through this glowing wave of light.
-Find out more here.
+This 87-acre coastal haven will be transformed into a multicolored and multisensory galactic experience.
+Bring a jacket and walk through this mesmerizing glowing light forest of stars.
+Grab your tickets here!

 We’re used to driving down streets lined with Palm trees, but once a year visitors travel far and wide to catch a glimpse of Altadena’s Christmas Tree Lane.
 Rally up your household and cruise down this sparkling hill–and don’t forget to drive with your headlines on!
-Keep updated on any changes by following their social media pages.
+Keep updated on any changes by following their website here.

 Torrance’s Seaside neighborhood (a.k.a.
-Sleepy Hollow) absolutely glows at this time of year.
+Sleepy Hollow) absolutely glows around December.
 Every possible surface is covered in a sea of festive lights and it never fails to dazzle.
 Details are yet to be released for this year’s lighting but they usually go up in early December along Robert Road in Torrence.
 Lights are switched from around 6 pm.

 4. Mission Inn